Egypt

 against modelled domestic pathways

-The CAT rates Egypt’s conditional target “Highly insufficient”.
-The “Highly insufficient” rating indicates that Egypt’s conditional NDC target in 2030 leads to rising, rather than falling, emissions and is not at all consistent with the 1.5°C temperature limit when compared to modelled domestic pathways.
-If all countries were to follow Egypt’s approach, warming could reach over 3°C and up to 4°C.
+The CAT rates Egypt’s conditional target “Critically Insufficient”.
+This rating indicates that Egypt’s conditional NDC target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit.
+If all countries were to follow Egypt’s approach, warming would exceed 4°C.

 BAU Scenario